1. POLICY STATEMENT

 Processing of Personal Data means any activity that involves the use of the data.
 We require this information to understand your needs and provide you with a better service.
 In particular, we will use it for the following legitimate interests of our business:

-- Improving our products and services.
-Contacting you by email, phone or mail for the purpose of account administration and/or processing and fulfilling orders.
+• Improving our products and services.
+Contacting you by email, phone, SMS or mail for the purpose of account administration and/or processing and fulfilling orders.

-- Periodically sending you promotional mails, emails or SMS messages about new products, special offers or other information which we think you may find interesting using the contact details which you have provided
+• We may periodically send you promotional mails, emails, SMS messages or social media communications about new products, special offers or other information which we think you may find interesting using the contact details which you have provided

 4. OBLIGATIONS OF FLOGAS AS DATA CONTROLLER